ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 `Follow` APIs, and also clients that never call `Cancel` on a corresponding `Run` request.

+Finally, to facilitate integrating steps into the below runner executors, it is recommended that steps provide a client library to coordinate execution of the `Run`/`Follow*`/`Cancel` APIs, and to handle reconnecting to the step-runner service in the event that the `Follow*` calls loose connectivity.

 Here is how GitLab Runner will connect to Step Runner in each runner
 executor: